It allows us to validate 3D primitives according to the international standard ISO19107.

 Unlike many other validation tools in 3D GIS, inner rings in polygons/surfaces are supported and so are cavities in solids (also called voids or inner shells).
-However, as is the case for CityGML, only planar and linear primitives are allowed: no curves or spheres or other parametrically-modelled primitives are supported.
-There is no plan to support these geometries, because val3dity is developed with 3D city models in focus.
+However, as is the case for many formats used in practice, only planar and linear primitives are allowed: no curves or spheres or other parametrically-modelled primitives are supported.
+There is no plan to support these geometries.

 val3dity accepts as input: